peterstansfeld/palavo/README.md

 This can then sit on top of, or underneath, the Pico 2 (Configuration 0) with *only* the connections we need, namely all the VGA_In pins (which connect to the VGA_Out pins), VSYS, and the GNDs.

+### Firmware

+In the `build/pico2` directory create a different, but still suitably-named, directory, and enter that directory:

+`$ mkdir config13`

+`$ cd config13`

+Repeat the rest of the previous build process, only use this CMAKE command instead:

+`$ cmake ../../../ -DPICO_BOARD=pico2 -DPALAVO_CONFIG=13`